redstrate/redstrate.com/content/contact.md

 title: "Contact"
 ---

-The easiest and fastest way you can contact me is e-mail via josh@redstrate.com.
+The easiest and fastest way to contact me for personal matters is e-mail me via josh@redstrate.com.

 Other services that support direct messaging:
 * [Mastodon](https://mastodon.art/@redstrate) as `@redstrate@mastodon.art`